Definition of Return on Total Assets

 Formula

-The formula for ROA can be derived by diving the operating profit or earnings before interest and taxes (EBIT) by the average total assets, which is then expressed in terms of percentage.
-Mathematically, it is represented as,
+The formula for ROA can be derived by dividing the operating profit or earnings before interest and taxes (EBIT) by the average total assets, which is then expressed in percentages.
+The mathematical representation of the formula is as below:

-The operating profit (EBIT) is usually available as a separate line item in the income statement, otherwise, it can be derived by adding back interest expense and taxes to the net income.
-The average total assets are the average of the value of total assets at the beginning and at the end of the year.
+The operating profit (EBIT) is usually available as a separate line item in the income statement.
+Otherwise, the net income can be derived by adding interest expense and taxes.
+The average total assets are the average value of total assets at the year’s beginning and end.

 Examples of Return on Total Assets (With Excel Template)